R-Rohith/Project/README.md

-Repository containing the code and data used for my Master's project
+Repository containing the code used for my Master's thesis.